 When working on a rooftop, an uncovered hole would immediately be recognized as a hazard.

 Skylights can seem to pose less of a fall risk, as the opening is covered with glass or plastic.
 However, most skylights are not designed to bear the weight of an individual leaning or falling.
-Both glass and plastic are breakable and are not an appropriate safety measure.
-To ensure rooftop safety when working around skylights, further precautions must be taken.
+Both glass and plastic are breakable and are not appropriate safety measures for working around a skylight.
+To ensure rooftop safety when working around skylights, as well as adherence to OSHA skylight requirements, further precautions must be taken.

 Falls from heights continue to be a leading cause of injury and death in many workplaces, despite increased safety measures and changes to regulations.
 It is important to take extra precautions and ensure fall protection around a skylight so that the working environment remains safe for everyone.